 You can see individual pixels in the zoomed image of a 7.5-minute DEM below.
 I used dlgv32 Pro's "Gradient Shader" to produce the image.
 Each pixel represents one elevation point.
 The pixels are shaded through 256 levels of gray.
 Dark pixels represent low elevations, light pixels represent high ones.

 The appearance of a shaded terrain image depends on several parameters, including vertical exaggeration.
-Click the buttons under the image below to compare the four terrain images of North America shown below, in which elevations are exaggerated 5 times, 10 times, 20 times, and 40 times respectively.
-(You will need to have the Adobe Flash player installed in order to complete this exercise.
-If you do not already have it, you can download the Flash player for free from Adobe.)
+Compare the four terrain images of North America shown below, in which elevations are exaggerated 5 times, 10 times, 20 times, and 40 times respectively.

 Another influential parameter is the angle of illumination.
-Click the buttons to compare terrain images that have been illuminated from the northeast, southeast, southwest, and northwest.
+Compare terrain images that have been illuminated from the northeast, southeast, southwest, and northwest.
 Does the terrain appear to be inverted in one or more of the images?
 To minimize the possibility of terrain inversion, it is conventional to illuminate terrain from the northwest.